fyrejet/fyrejet/README.md

 ## Breaking changes from `1.x` to `2.0`

 * `uWebSockets.js` compatibility implementation has been rewritten from scratch and it no longer relies on 0http's `low` library, at least until it has the same improvements as we do have.
 Moreover, the tests are now shared between `Fyrejet` and `Fyrejet + uWebSockets.js`.
 As such, certain dirty hacks are no longer used, which means that projects using `Fyrejet 1.x` and uWebSockets can be slightly incompatible with `Fyrejet 2`.
 Thus, according to Semantic Versioning, it has to versioned as `Fyrejet 2`.
+* When using `uWebSockets.js`, `serverType` has to be `uWebSockets` and not `uWebSocket`, as the former is a more correct project name. `uWebSocket` will be silently changed into `uWebSockets`.
+Next release will show deprecation messages.
+* That's it :)